-- a.
-All employees are required to inform the Principal if they are charged with or convicted of a serious offence (those punishable by 12 months or more in jail).
-You must also inform the Principal if you become the subject of an Apprehended Violence Order. - b.
-If, through your employment with the School, you become aware of a serious crime committed by another person, you are required to report it to the Principal, who may be required to inform the police. - c.
-As a College employee, you must report to the Principal: - i. any concerns that you may have about the safety, welfare and wellbeing of a child or young person. - ii. any concerns you may have about the inappropriate actions of any other employee, contractor or volunteer that involves children or young people. - iii. any concerns you may have about any other employee, contractor or volunteer engaging in 'reportable conduct' or any allegation of 'reportable conduct' that has been made to you; and - iv. if you become aware that an employee, contractor or volunteer has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving 'reportable conduct'; and - v.
-If you become the subject of allegations of 'reportable conduct' whether or not they relate to your employment in the school.
+- All employees are required to inform the Principal if they are charged with or convicted of a serious offence (those punishable by 12 months or more in jail).
+You must also inform the Principal if you become the subject of an Apprehended Violence Order. - If, through your employment with the School, you become aware of a serious crime committed by another person, you are required to report it to the Principal, who may be required to inform the police. - As a College employee, you must report to the Principal: - any concerns that you may have about the safety, welfare and wellbeing of a child or young person; - any concerns you may have about the inappropriate actions of any other employee, contractor or volunteer that involves children or young people; - any concerns you may have about any other employee, contractor or volunteer engaging in 'reportable conduct' or any allegation of 'reportable conduct' that has been made to you; and - if you become aware that an employee, contractor or volunteer has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving 'reportable conduct'; and - if you become the subject of allegations of 'reportable conduct' whether or not they relate to your employment in the School.

-You should refer to 3.63 Policy - Student Protection for further information about these obligations.
+You should refer to PO-STU-200 Student Protection for further information about these obligations.

-d.
 Please note that all employees have mandatory reporting obligations where they have reasonable grounds to suspect a child under the age of 18 years is at risk of significant harm and have current concerns about the safety, welfare and wellbeing of the child.
-You should refer to 3.63 Policy - Student Protection for further information about these obligations.
+You should refer to PO-STU-200 Student Protection for further information about these obligations.